Working Papers

 From an educational point of view, the design of a forward-feedback mechanism aimed at modifying the tendency of students to request extensions on coursework deadlines, provides a valuable project worth pursuing.
 An improvement in time management is, on its own, an important transferable skill worth developing in students.
 However, the main rationale for this project is to improve student engagement in long duration assessment, with the aim of improving their academic performance.
 The introduction of some stepping-stones in the assessment journey using a progress tracking system is one mechanism that we would like to explore and evaluate.

-In this research I investigate the impact of continuous e-assessment on students’ engagement and performance.
-I focus on first year Maths for Economics and third year Applied Economics modules.
-In the first year of the pandemic, online tests were introduced in both modules only as a method of engagement, where full marks were given upon completion of the tests.
-After the pandemic, online tests in these modules were used as a method of engagement and assessment.
-This natural experiment allows me to test the impact of formative and summative e-assessments on students’ engagement with online materials and on their performance in their final exams.
-More specifically, I test whether weekly formative or summative e-assessments lead students to engage more with the online materials of each topic on Blackboard.
-I also test whether formative or summative e-assessments are associated with better performance in students’ final assessment.
-Preliminary results show that summative e-assessments plays a significant higher role on students’ engagement and performance than formative e-assessments.
+In this research we investigate the impact of continuous e-assessment on students’ engagement and performance.
+We focus on first year Maths for Economics module.
+In the first year of the pandemic, online tests were introduced in the module only as a method of engagement, where full marks were given upon completion of the tests (formative assessments).
+After the pandemic, online tests in these modules were used as a method of engagement and assessment (summative assessments).
+This set up allows us to test the impact of formative and summative e-assessments on students’ engagement with online materials and on their performance in their final exams.
+More specifically, we test whether weekly formative or summative e-assessments lead students to engage more with the online materials of each topic on Blackboard.
+We also test whether formative or summative e-assessments are associated with better performance in students’ final assessment and whether there are differences across gender, programme of study and fees status.

 Abstract: Human capital has been found to be important for aggregate productivity, and large individual human capital losses are associated with job displacements.
 I investigate the role of involuntary job separations (since displacements have increased during the 2008 financial crisis) on the UK's productivity puzzle.
 By linking the "British Household Panel Survey'' with the "Understanding Society'' dataset I extract a unique dataset of worker's employment histories for the UK from 1990 to 2011, and observe the following results: displacements can explain on about the 24 percent of the post-crisis gap, if aggregate labour productivity had followed the path of past recessions.
 Furthermore, almost the 78 percent of this effect can be explained by the drop in wages of high educated workers and the rest 22 percent by the drop in wages of low educated workers (JEL Classification: J24, J31, J63, E24).